-We’ve all experienced how difficult it is to break a habit, especially one that has become ingrained in our lives.
-Who’d have imagined that two young adults in their twenties would shake up our routines and make our lives easier?
+Who’d have imagined that two young adults in their twenties would create a magical place on the internet where we can find everything under the sun, from our favourite movies to learn to all the information about history, science, and even find out what’s happening around us within a few minutes or sometimes seconds?
 On September 15, 1997, Sergey Brin and Larry Page registered Google.com.
 Google Inc. (NASDAQ:GOOGL) is an engineering-focused company, as evidenced by its breakthrough products.
 Today, Google has become the backbone of our digital existence, and we can’t picture a day without it.

 Name: Sergey Brin